It is the breakfast you want when you have time to relax around the kitchen table, drinking a cup of coffee or two.

 |How to Cook Bacon and Eggs|

-I decided to share how I prepare this basic, but perfect, bacon and eggs breakfast with you because I'm frequently asked how I do it.
 My technique was learned from my mom, by watching her make our family's breakfast over and over again, year after year.
-The technique for frying the eggs in bacon fat is easy and takes just a little practice to perfect.
+Cooking eggs in bacon fat is easy and takes just a little practice to perfect.

 |Three Ingredients for a Great Breakfast|